A refined transversality theorem on linear perturbations and its applications: An application of the main theorem to multiobjective optimization

 Let $f = (f_1\ld f_\ell): X \to \R^\ell$ be a mapping, where $X$ is a given arbitrary set.
 For a non-empty subset $I = \set{i_1\ld i_k}$ of $L$ such that $i_1 < \dots < i_k$, set

 The problem of determining $X^*(f_I)$ is called a \emph{subproblem} of the problem of minimizing $f$.
 Set

 We also denote a face of $\Delta^{\ell-1}$ for a non-empty subset $I$ of $L$ by

-In this section, for a $C^r$ manifold $N$ (possibly with corners) and a subset $V$ of $\R^\ell$, a mapping $g:N\to V$ is called a \emph{$C^r$ mapping} (resp., a \emph{$C^r$ diffeomorphism}) if $g:N\to \R^\ell$ is of class $C^r$ (resp., $g:N\to \R^\ell$ is a $C^r$ immersion and $g:N\to V$ is a homeomorphism), where $r$ is a positive integer or $r=\infty$.
-Here, $C^0$ mappings and $C^0$ diffeomorphisms are continuous mappings and homeomorphisms, respectively. \begin{definition}[\cite{Hamada2019, Hamada2019b}] Let $f = (f_1\ld f_\ell): X \to \R^\ell$ be a mapping, where $X$ is a subset of $\R^m$.
+In this section, for a $C^r$ manifold $N$ (possibly with corners) and a subset $V$ of $\R^\ell$, a mapping $g:N\to V$ is called a \emph{$C^r$ mapping} (resp., a \emph{$C^r$ diffeomorphism}) if $g:N\to \R^\ell$ is of class $C^r$ (resp., if $g:N\to \R^\ell$ is a $C^r$ immersion and $g:N\to V$ is a homeomorphism), where $r$ is a positive integer or $r=\infty$.
+Here, $C^0$ mappings and $C^0$ diffeomorphisms are continuous mappings and homeomorphisms, respectively. \begin{definition}[\cite{Hamada2019,Hamada2019b}] {\rm Let $f = (f_1\ld f_\ell): X \to \R^\ell$ be a mapping, where $X$ is a subset of $\R^m$.
 Let $r$ be an integer satisfying $r\geq 0$ or $r=\infty$.
 The problem of minimizing $f$ is $C^r$ \emph{simplicial} if there exists a $C^r$ mapping $\Phi: \Delta^{\ell-1} \to X^*(f)$ such that both the mappings $\Phi|_{\Delta_I}: \Delta_I \to X^*(f_I)$ and $f|_{X^*(f_I)}: X^*(f_I) \to f(X^*(f_I))$ are $C^r$ diffeomorphisms for any non-empty subset $I$ of $L$.
-The problem of minimizing $f$ is $C^r$ \emph{weakly simplicial}\footnote{In \cite{Hamada2019}, the problem of minimizing $f:X\to \R^\ell$ is said to be $C^r$ \emph{weakly simplicial} if there exists a $C^r$ mapping $\phi: \Delta^{\ell-1} \to f(X^*(f))$ satisfying $\phi(\Delta_I) = f(X^*(f_I))$ for any non-empty subset $I$ of $L$.
-On the other hand, a surjective mapping of $\Delta^{\ell-1}$ into $X^*(f)$ is important to describe $X^*(f)$.
-Hence, the definition of weak simpliciality in \cite{Hamada2019b} is updated from that in \cite{Hamada2019}.
-Thus, in this paper, we adopt the definition in \cite{Hamada2019b}. } if there exists a $C^r$ mapping $\phi:\Delta^{\ell-1}\to X^*(f)$ such that $\phi(\Delta_I) = X^*(f_I)$ for any non-empty subset $I$ of $L$. \end{definition} As described in \cite{Hamada2019}, simpliciality is an important property, which can be seen in several practical problems ranging from facility location studied half a century ago~\cite{Kuhn1967} to sparse modeling actively developed today~\cite{Hamada2019}.
+The problem of minimizing $f$ is $C^r$ \emph{weakly simplicial} if there exists a $C^r$ mapping $\phi:\Delta^{\ell-1}\to X^*(f)$ such that $\phi(\Delta_I) = X^*(f_I)$ for any non-empty subset $I$ of $L$.} \end{definition} As described in \cite{Hamada2019}, simpliciality is an important property, which can be seen in several practical problems ranging from the facility location problem studied half a century ago~\cite{Kuhn1967} to sparse modeling actively developed today~\cite{Hamada2019}.
 If a problem is simplicial, then we can efficiently compute a parametric-surface approximation of the entire Pareto set with few sample points~\cite{Kobayashi2019}.

 A subset $X$ of $\R^m$ is \emph{convex} if $t x + (1 - t) y \in X$ for all $x, y \in X$ and all $t \in [0, 1]$.
 Let $X$ be a convex set in $\R^m$.
 A function $f: X \to \R$ is \emph{strongly convex} if there exists $\alpha > 0$ such that